glippi/arke/README.md

-Often I found myself looking at a project that I like and thinking: "How does this thing start in the very beginning?", but then, finding the first commit it's not so straightforward; so...this how I met the idea of **arke**.
+Often I found myself looking at a project that I like and thinking: "How does this thing start in the very beginning?", but then, finding the first commit it's not so straightforward; so...this is how I met the idea of **arke**.

 # What is Arke

-Arke is a **cli** utility, written in JavaScript, that given an **owner** and a **repository** will give you the url where you can find the first commit of the repository you are looking for.
+Arke is a **cli** utility, written in JavaScript, that given an **owner** and a **repository** will give you the url where you can find the first commit (or at least one of the very first!) of the repository you are looking for.
+The process is still not 100% exact right now, I'm still working on a more solid solution.

 # Installation